Benny902/csharp-services/README.md

 The program itself will do a basic purpose:
-the program will choose words from a list of words, based on a predefined common character. this a simple way to mimic an advanced implementation of finding pictures based on facial recognition (which will be implemented eventually after all the services will be intergrated.
+the program will choose words from a list of words, based on a predefined common character. this a simple way to mimic an advanced implementation of finding pictures based on facial recognition (which will be implemented eventually after all the services will be integrated.